WorldCereal/worldcereal-classification/README.md

 ## Documentation

-Comprehensive documentation is available at the following link: https://worldcereal.github.io/worldcereal-documentation/
+Comprehensive documentation of the classification module is available at the following link: https://worldcereal.github.io/worldcereal-documentation/processing/overview.html

 ## Support
 Questions, suggestions, feedback?
 Use [our forum](https://forum.esa-worldcereal.org/) to get in touch with us and the rest of the community!